wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.6.md

 ### Install / Upgrade

-Along with the PHP 8 changes, several upgrade steps have been updated to be more efficient.

 - [Installation Instructions](https://www.vbulletin.com/forum/node/4391348)
 - [Upgrade Instructions](https://www.vbulletin.com/forum/node/4391346)

 ### File Cleanup

 After upgrading your vBulletin system, you should delete any possible obsolete files.
-You can obtain more information on why this is needed and instructions on how to do this in this [**topic**](https://www.vbulletin.com/forum/node/4391346) in the vBulletin 5 Installs & Upgrades forum.
+You can obtain more information on why this is needed and instructions on how to do this in this [**topic**](https://www.vbulletin.com/forum/node/4391346) within the vBulletin 5 Installs & Upgrades forum.

 ### Rebuild Search